Wiznet/WizFi360_arduino_library/README.md

 # Getting Started with WizFi360 Arduino Library & Examples

-This document will guide you through a series of steps from configuring development environment to running Arduino library and examples using the WIZnet's Wi-Fi products, [**WizFi360**][link-wizfi360].
+This document will guide through a series of steps from configuring development environment to running Arduino library and examples using the WIZnet's Wi-Fi product - [**WizFi360**][link-wizfi360].

 - [**Development environment configuration**](#development_environment_configuration)
 - [**Hardware requirements**](#hardware_requirements)